Physical Address

 Centimorgans

-Imagine being able to measure the distance between genes on a chromosome, not in inches or centimeters, but in a unique unit called a centimorgan; it’s like having your very own map of your genetic landscape.
+Able to measure the distance between genes on a chromosome, not in inches or centimeters, but in a unique unit called a centimorgan; it’s like having your very own map of your genetic landscape.
 This is how Centimorgan Mapping works.

 1. Genetic Distance: A single centimorgan represents approximately a 1% chance that a marker at one genetic locus will be separated from a marker at another locus due to crossing over in meiosis.